Polis announces COVID readiness guide

 4. Engaging the federal government in national endemic response, pandemic readiness and needed reforms

 Polis and Lt.
-Gov. Dianne Primavera will be speaking in addition to other state lawmakers and health care workers.
+Gov. Dianne Primavera addressed the media in addition to other state lawmakers and health care workers.

-The announcement will be made on Thursday at 12:15 p.m. at the Colorado State Capitol.
-Watch on FOX31 NOW.
+You can watch the announcement on FOX31 NOW in the player above.